 - You may also work on this from a kneeling position, as shown.

 Move 8: Reverse Flye – 12

 - Stand, holding weighted objects.
-Engage your shoulders back together slightly as you hinge forward at the hips, coming to a standing 45 degree bend.
-Keep you core engaged.
+Engage your shoulders back together slightly as you hinge forward at the hips, coming to a standing 45-degree bend.
+Keep your core engaged.

 - Turn your pinkies up toward the ceiling slightly and keep a soft bend in your elbows.
 Lift your arms up and away from you, focusing on the engagement of your upper mid back muscles between your shoulder blades.

 - Bring the weights back down, palms facing each other and repeat.